 Board of Directors

-Kim Jones is Chief Executive Officer of Curriki and Chairman of the Board of the CSOD Foundation.
-Previously, KIM was an executive with Sun Microsystems for more than 10 years, where she led a team committed to providing advanced technologies and services to key constituencies in the public sector.
+Kim Jones is Chief Executive Officer of Curriki.
+Previously, Kim was an executive with Sun Microsystems for more than 10 years, where she led a team committed to providing advanced technologies and services to key constituencies in the public sector.

 Kim has an honorary PhD from the University of Edinburgh and a BA from the University of California, San Diego.
 She is a member of the MIT Open Courseware Industry Advisory Council and the recipient of the Sun Leadership Award and the YWCA Award for Women in Business.
 She was inducted into the Women in Technology International (WITI) Hall of Fame In 2006.

 Peter Kariuki is an International Development professional with a passion for Talent Management; bringing 14+ years of experience and expertise in creating a sustainable competitive advantage for organizations through effective Integrated Talent Management initiatives, Employee and Leadership Development opportunities, that result in a dynamic and competent global workforce.
 Key Expertise include Strategic HR and Talent Leadership, Talent acquisition, Organizational design, culture and engagement, Employee development, Leadership development and coaching among others.
 Peter has worked in multiple sectors including academic, banking and currently non-profit where he has spent most of his career.
 He is well travelled and has a multicultural appreciation of life and work.

 Peter holds a Masters degree in Training and Organizational Development and a Bachelors degree in International relations.
 He lives in Richmond, Virginia with his family.
 He loves to travel, read, work in communities especially where there are vulnerable children.